AY2526S1-CS2103T-T15-4/tp/docs/DeveloperGuide.md

     - Code should follow the SE-EDU code style.
 6. Portability Requirements
     - The product should be packaged as a single `.jar` file (≤100 MB).
-    - Documents should not exceed 15 MB each.
+    - Application related files should not exceed 15 MB each.
 7. Reliability Requirements
     - The system should not crash under normal usage (Managing up to 1000 persons with 50 meetings each).
     - Invalid input should not cause data corruption or loss.